Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Night of the Living Dead did something even more impressive.
 It established the set of rules of what a zombie film should be.
 Rules that, 50 years later, are still definitive.
 Rules such as if a man is bitten by a zombie, he’ll end up being part of the undead flock.

-The only way to eliminate zombies is destroying their brains.
-The noise, smell and the darkness are big no-nos if you want to survive.
+The only way to eliminate zombies is by destroying their brains.
+Noise, smell and darkness are big no-nos if you want to survive.

 Night of the Living Dead completely redefined the genre.
 It was the first time that the zombies didn’t emerge as part of a mad scientist’s plot or the product of the evil mind of a voodoo master, both repetitive tropes in the 50s and 60s.

 No, the zombies here respond to their own undead impulses to feed.

 The cannibalism in Night of the Living Dead shocked audiences.
 The explicit and disgusting violence of a mob of zombies devouring intestines or that of a girl gorging on her parents in a basement marked a tendency in terms of the limits of violence and experimentation to play with horror.